 Role holders of the original circle are automatically assigned to the Transversal Role.
 They cannot refuse to be linked to another circle.

 Any member of the target circle with the right of assigning people, can then remove / assign a member, among the members assigned to the original role, to the Transversal Role.

-You can define a focus to members assigned to the Transversal Role to clarify its scope.
+You can define a Scope to members assigned to the Transversal Role to clarify their function in the role.

 You can also exclude role holders as a non-core member if you do not want them to take part in the operations, governance decisions and meetings of the circle.
 Choose the best option for you depending on the member's degree of implication in the circle.